 Emitted light from the sample passes through these extra micro-lenses first (as seen by the red square in Fig.5), then the pinholes, and then to the detector.
 The extra micro-lenses essentially doubles the angle at which emitted light can pass through the pinhole from the sample (as seen in the insert in Fig.5, the convergence angle of light emitted from the sample is doubled from θ to 2θ), which halves the size of the focus, contracting the focus down to a much smaller point.
 This increased focus optically reassigns the emitted photons to where they most likely originated from and increases the maximum resolution by up to √2x, up to 2x after deconvolution.
 The result is a super-resolution spinning disk confocal microscope.

-With this system, the speed and optical sectioning advantages of a SDCM are maintained but are now combined with super resolution imaging.
-By rotating the disks at 4000 rpm, super resolution images can be captured live at up to 200 fps using most fluorescent dyes, overcoming many of the drawbacks of conventional super resolution techniques and combining the best of both techniques.
-This system is currently manufactureed by Yokogawa as the SoRa (super resolution by optical reassignment), and example images from such a system can be seen in Fig.6.
+With this system, the speed and optical sectioning advantages of a SDCM are maintained but are now combined with super-resolution imaging.
+By rotating the disks at 4000 rpm, super-resolution images can be captured live at up to 200 fps using most fluorescent dyes, overcoming many of the drawbacks of conventional super-resolution techniques and combining the best of both techniques.
+This system is currently manufactured by Yokogawa as the SoRa (super-resolution by optical reassignment), and example images from such a system can be seen in Fig.6.